 Concept Maps

-How to use concept maps to find the entry layer of a framework instead of learning concepts in the wrong order.
+How to use concept maps to find the entry layer of a framework.

-A concept map is the internal study map for one framework.
+A concept map is the study map for one framework.

-It is not trying to list every idea anyone has ever associated with that framework.
-It is trying to show the concepts that matter most for understanding it, plus the learning dependencies between those concepts.
+The goal is to show the concepts that matter most for understanding the framework, plus the learning dependencies between those concepts.
+It focuses on study order and leaves out plenty of secondary material.

 When To Use The Concept Map